OfficeDev/open-xml-docs/docs/includes/spreadsheet/open-spreadsheet.md

 To create the class instance from the document that you call one of the
 <xref:DocumentFormat.OpenXml.Packaging.SpreadsheetDocument.Open*> methods.
 Several are provided, each
 with a different signature.
-The sample code in this topic uses the [Open(String, Boolean)](/dotnet/api/documentformat.openxml.packaging.spreadsheetdocument.open?view=openxml-3.0.1#documentformat-openxml-packaging-spreadsheetdocument-open(system-string-system-boolean)) method with a signature that requires two parameters.
+The sample code in this topic uses the @"DocumentFormat.OpenXml.Packaging.SpreadsheetDocument.Open*?text=Open(String, Boolean)" method with a signature that requires two parameters.
 The first parameter takes a full path string that represents the document that you want to open.
 The second parameter is either `true` or `false` and represents whether you want the file to